 Examples of Hardy English lavenders

-There are many varieties of English lavender that come in a range of sizes.
+Many varieties of English lavender come in a range of sizes.
 English lavenders have been enduringly popular with gardeners because of their long bloom and the characteristic strong aromatic fragrance.
-They are highly versatile and can be grown for low hedging, decorative use, for potpourri or commercially for oil.
+They are highly versatile and can be grown for low hedging, decorative use, for potpourri, or commercially for oil.

 Popular Dwarf English Lavenders: